OpenCDSS/cdss-website-opencdss/mkdocs-project/docs/statemod/statemod.md

 	1. This is challenging because daily models have not typically been the focus.

 The level of effort for the above is daunting and needs to be addressed by implementing standard test protocols that rely on automation.
-This is in progress.
+This is in progress and is ongoing as the OpenCDSS project protocols are adopted by various persons that are involved with StateMod.

-This approach is being updated to be more rigorous and automated:
+The StateMod testing approach is being updated to be more rigorous and automated:

 * [cdss-app-statemod-fortran-test](https://github.com/OpenWaterFoundation/cdss-app-statemod-fortran-test)
 repository is used for tests, and is under development